entur/tiamat/README.md

 ```

 # ID Generation
+## Background
 During the implementation of Tiamat was desirable to produce NeTEx IDs for stop places more or less gapless.
 The reason for this implementation was legacy systems with restrictions of maximum number of digits.

+## Configre ID generation
+It is possibe to control wether IDs should be generated outside Tiamat or not.
+See the class ValidPrefixList.
+Setting the property `netex.validPrefix` tells Tiamat to generate IDs for new entities.
+Please note that it is not possible to do an initial import (see ImportType) multiple times with the same IDs.

+## How its all connected
+It's all initiated by an entity listener annotated with `PrePersist` on the class `IdentifiedEntity` called `IdentifiedEntityListener`.
+`NetexIdAssigner` determines if the entity already has an ID or not. `NetexIdProvider` either return a new ID or handles explicity claimed IDs if the configured prefix matches.
+See `ValidPrefixList` for the configuration of valid prefixes, and prefixes were the IDs are generated elsewhere.
+The `GaplessIdGeneratorService` uses Hazelcast to sync state between instances and avoid conflicts.

 ## Run Keycloak